PepperGo/WebTechnologies/Framework/Play framework/PlayTutorials.md

 These **results** are defined by play.mvc.Result, and the play.mvc.Results class provides several helpers to produce standard HTTP results, such as the ok method.

 ### 2. HTTP routing
+The router is the component that translates each incoming HTTP request to an action call (a public method in a controller class).
+An HTTP request is seen as an event by the MVC framework.
+This event contains two major pieces of information:
+1. the request path (such as /clients/1542, /photos/list), including the query string.
+2. the HTTP method (GET, POST, …).

 3. Manipulating the HTTP response